 |Race/Ethnicity||Number of Grads|

-Legal Support appeals to people across the globe.
-About 0.4% of those with this major are international students.
+Americans aren’t the only ones with an interest in Legal Support.
+About 1.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia